joshiue/cd0037-API-Development-and-Documentation-project-main/backend/README.md

 }
 ```

-The API will return four error types when request fail:
+The API will return the following error types when request fail:

 - 400: Bad Request
 - 404: Resource not found